sozip/sozip-spec/README.md

 # Other ZIP related specification

-This GitHub organization also host the
+This GitHub organization also hosts the
 [KeyValuePairs extra-field specification](https://github.com/sozip/keyvaluepairs-spec/blob/master/zip_keyvalue_extra_field_specification.md),
 to be able to encode arbitrary key-value pairs of metadata associated with a file within a ZIP.
 For example to store the Content-Type of a file.